avinashpandu/ADOAssignment2/readme.txt

 1)Check if the buffer pool has been initialized.If not,throw an appropriate error code.
-#2)Traverse till the end of the page frame.
+2)Traverse till the end of the buffer pool.
 3)If the dirty_Flag is set true and the fix_Count is equal to zero,then call the  writeBlock function to write the contents to the disk.
-#4)On success,return RC_OK to the calling function.
+4)On success,return RC_OK to the calling function.

 	Function : markDirty
 	---------------------